Nineallrep/Nineallrep/README.md

 - 👋 Hi, I’m @Nineallrep
 - 👀 I’m building the ultimate mobile app for indulging lifestyle experiences
 - 🌱 I’m passionate about bringing a total gamechanger to the industry
-- 💞️ I’m looking to developers to join me (front end, back end, full stack, team lead, CTO - open to anything)
+- 💞️ I’m looking to BANGKOK developers to join me (front end, back end, full stack, team lead, CTO - open to anything)
 - 📫 How to reach me ... email me at contact@nineall.com

 <!---